maciakl/pv/README.md

-# Previewer for LF
+# Previewer for the LF CLI File Manager

-This is a simple previewer for lf.
-It detects file type and then uses the appropriate previewer to display the file on the cli.
+This is a simple previewer for the [LF File Manager](https://github.com/gokcehan/lf).

+It detects file type based on the file extension and then uses the appropriate previewer to display the file in the terminal.

+Sample preview of it working in tandem with `lf`:

 ![pv](https://raw.githubusercontent.com/maciakl/pv/refs/heads/main/screenshot.gif)